Installation

 https://keycloak.<dns-zone-name>

-To install Otomi with Azure Active Directory as IdP instead of (default) Keycloak, use the following values:
+To install Otomi with Azure Active Directory as an IdP instead of (default) using Keycloak as an IdP, use the following values:

 oidc: